jjssantos/primer-id-progs/README.md

   ```
   Takes 5 sec.
 Only one comparison.

-12. There are a few other steps that I haven't tested with this dataset at the moment, including `merge_tally.pl`, `combine_linkage_values.pl`, `compare_variant_frequencies.pl`, `primer_id_stats.pl`, and `graph_ambig_pos.R`.
+12. There are a few other steps that I haven't tested with this dataset at the moment, including `merge_tally.pl`, `combine_linkage_values.pl`, `compare_variant_frequencies.pl`, `primerid_stats.pl`, and `graph_ambig_pos.R`.
 I'll add some documentation for them at some point.
 In the mean time, feel free to test them out.
 There is a usage statement for most that should describe how they are used (or you can inspect the script).

 ## Alternative procedures for convert_reads step for fasta file with > 20,000 reads
   Fasta files with a large number of reads can take a significant amount of RAM and time to complete the convert_reads step.
 For example, it takes about 80 hours and 100GB RAM to process ~120,000 unique reads using 8 threads.
 If you have more than about 20,000 unique reads in your dataset, it is recommended to split the input file, processing each file with convert_reads and then merging the output with `merge_tally.pl`.
 This process can reduce the processing time to hours/minutes.
 For example, a file with ~1.5 million unique reads split into files about 10,000 reads each will take about 30 min. to process if all ~150 convert_reads jobs are running in parallel.
 Tally files for nuc, codon, and aa are merged separately.
 If desired, you can merge tally files for different amplicons of the same chromosome/segment using `merge_tally.pl` as well.
 Simply put all of the files to merge in the same directory and pass the directory to the --input parameter for `merge_tally.pl`.
 The Phylip output (required for the next step, calculating linkage disequilibrium) is only available using the regular workflow.